Pylons/pyramid/docs/narr/hooks.rst

 :class:`pyramid.response.Response` class is created to represent the response object.

-The class (aka "factory") that :app:`Pyramid` uses to create a response object instance can be changed by passing a ``response_factory`` argument to the constructor of the :term:`configurator`.
+The factory that :app:`Pyramid` uses to create a response object instance can be changed by passing a ``response_factory`` argument to the constructor of the :term:`configurator`.
 This argument can be either a callable or a :term:`dotted Python name` representing a callable.

 .. code-block:: python
    :linenos: